efiphi/CPP_EX1_24/README.md

     - Test.cpp: Includes unit tests for verifying the functionality of the graph algorithms implemented in the Algorithms class.
 It uses the doctest framework for test cases.

-    - TestCounter.cpp: Typically used for additional test implementations or for counting specific algorithm operations, although specifics would depend on your project's requirements.

 ### Methods in Graph

     - loadGraph(const std::vector<std::vector<int>>& matrix): Initializes the graph with a given adjacency matrix.